BonnyAD9/uamp/other/manpages/uamp1.md

   same values as `--address` in the core options.
 If not specified, address from the core options will be used.

+`-v`*verbosity*, `--verbose`
+  Set the verbosity.
+The default verbosity is `0`.
+If this is present without specific verbosity, it will be set to `1`.
+The verbosity may also be set to any positive or negative integer (in the range of 32 bit signed integer).

 These are instance messages:

 `nfo`[`=`[`-`*before*]..[*after*]], `info`[`=`[`-`*before*]..[*after*]]